 If treatment of lymphoma of the skin is no longer working

 If you want to continue to get treatment for as long as you can, you need to think about the odds of treatment having any benefit and how this compares to the possible risks and side effects.
-In many cases, your doctor can estimate how likely it is the cancer will respond to treatment you are considering.
+Your doctor can estimate how likely it is the cancer will respond to treatments you’re considering.
 For instance, the doctor may say that more treatment might have about a 1 in 100 chance of working.
 Some people are still tempted to try this.
-But it is important to have realistic expectations if you do choose this plan.
+But it’s important to have realistic expectations if you do choose this plan.

-No matter what you decide to do, it is important that you feel as good as you can.
+No matter what you decide to do, it’s important that you feel as good as you can.
 Make sure you are asking for and getting treatment for any symptoms you might have, such as nausea or pain.
 This type of treatment is called palliative care.